-This research has several limitations.
-First, the finding is extracted from the private academic environment so it may not be applied to other sectors.
+This research has a number of limitations.
+First, finding is extracted from the private academic environment so it may not be applied to other sectors.
 Future researchers may investigate different environments, such as the academic public sector.
-Second, the research has focused on only one direction of the relationship between the culture of IND and COL and Communication apprehension.
+Second, the research has focused on an only one direction of the relationship between the culture of IND and COL and Communication apprehension.
 Future researches need to find out the relationship between other cultural dimensions such as "uncertainty avoidance, power distance, femininity and masculinity, and the long term orientation" on a person's level of communication apprehension.

 Moreover, additional studies could develop the previous researches in the literature by focusing on employees' job satisfaction levels with individuals of differing levels of communication apprehension in the Arab context.
-An extension of that research could examine employees' commitment concerning the communication apprehension level.
+An extension of that research could examine employees' commitment with respect to the communication apprehension level.
 Third, because of the convenience sample, the population of this study was not optimally diverse.
-A larger, more diverse sample in terms of age, ethnicity, gender, and education may help future research to have more strong results.
+A larger, more diverse sample in terms of age, ethnicity, gender and education may help future research to have more strong results.
 The sample used was accepted to be adequate for this study; however, a larger and more diverse pool for the sample would improve the generalization of the implied findings.

-The present research concludes that communication apprehension is affected by individualism and collectivist culture.
+The present research concludes that the communication apprehension is affected by individualism and collectivism culture.
 The Result examined six research hypotheses.
-The study result supports hypotheses 1, 2, 4, and 6, while it rejects hypotheses 3, and 5.
-It indicates that the academic members who work in private universities and who belong to the individualism culture have less communication apprehension and can participate in interpersonal conversation and group discussion.
-Alternatively, the academic members who belong to the collectivist culture have higher communication apprehension and dislike to participate in public speaking and talking in meetings.
+The study result supports hypotheses 1, 2, 4 and 6, while it rejects hypothesis 3, and 5.
+It indicates that the academic members who work in private universities and who belong to the individualism culture have less communication apprehension and are able to participate in the interpersonal conversation and group discussion.
+Alternatively, the academic members who belong to the collectivism culture have higher communication apprehension and dislike to participate in the public speaking and talking in meeting.